 IPS panels can be had from the standard 60 Hz up to 360 Hz on the fastest 1080p panels (like the Asus ROG Swift PG259QN).
 For a long time, 4K IPS panels were stuck at a maximum of 144Hz.
 However, that changed recently with the introduction of the ViewSonic Elite XG320U, which overclocks to 150Hz (at the expense of Adaptive-Sync).

-When it comes to static contrast ratio (which refers to the luminance ratio between black and white produced by a display), the best IPS panels tend to hover around the 1,000:1 mark.
+When it comes to static contrast ratio (the luminance ratio between black and white produced by a display), the best IPS panels tend to hover around the 1,000:1 mark.
 For instance, for a display with a 1,000:1 contrast ratio, a white image would appear 1,000 times brighter than a black image on a particular monitor.
-The higher the contrast ratio, the better, as you'll find deeper blacks (instead of blacks that look gray or washed out) and more detail in a picture due to an increase in grayscale detail.
+The higher the contrast ratio, the better, as you'll find deeper blacks (instead of blacks that look gray or washed out) and more detail in a picture due to increased grayscale detail.

 While neither IPS nor VA panels can match the "infinite" contrast ratio of new OLED panels, VA does have the upper hand.
 A good VA panel can exhibit a static contrast ratio of 2,000:1 to 3,000:1.
 However, the very best panels can crank that figure to 4,000:1 and beyond (for example, the AOC C32G2ZE can hit 4,000:1).
 The advantage that VA panels hold over IPS in contrast ratio is even more pronounced in darkened rooms, where "IPS glow" can be a serious problem.